Major: Sport Management

 Minor: Spanish and Organizational Leadership

-I would strongly advise pursuing a degree in management, as it will be useful in all careers.
-If you have an interest in another area in addition to management, I would suggest having two majors.
-It is possible to graduate in four years with two majors, and will cause for a more diverse educational background, which is always good when making yourself stand out to potential employers.
+I would strongly advise pursuing a degree in management, because it's useful in all careers.
+If you have an interest in an area in addition to management, I would suggest having two majors.
+It's possible to graduate in four years with two majors and will cause a more diverse educational background, which is always good when making yourself stand out to potential employers.

 Also, I would recommend to all management majors to study abroad in order to expand your knowledge of cultures and other countries.
 Being able to manage employees from other cultures is necessary in the trending global business environment.
 Studying abroad is a once-in-a-lifetime experience that will help you grow as an individual, in addition to being able to relate your experiences in your future career.